monpham228/HyperAgent/README.md

 ## Cloud

-You can scale HyperAgent with cloud headless browsers using HyperBrowser
+You can scale HyperAgent with cloud headless browsers using Hyperbrowser

 1. Get a free api key from [Hyperbrowser](https://app.hyperbrowser.ai/)
 2. Add it to your env as `HYPERBROWSER_API_KEY`